AtulRajVAASITS/ML-dataset/README.md

 This script will train the model in KNN, Decision tree, Random forest, Logistic Regression, SVM These can be run directly by importing to google colab The parameters can be changed in the file

+Auto hyper parameter tuning for DBscan
+These can be run directly by importing to google colab